newtonisaac/pizzalocabot-webhook-messenger/README.md

 * Webhook (specifically for Messenger Platform events)
 * Send API
 * Web Plugins
-* Messenger Platform v1.1 features
+* Messenger Platform v1.1 and 2.0 features

 Follow the [walk-through](https://developers.facebook.com/docs/messenger-platform/quickstart) to learn about this project in more detail.